k0l1ka/Learning-to-See-in-the-Dark/README.md

-This little research is made under my internship at IITP (http://iitp.ru/en/science) and is based on two articles:
+This research is made under my internship at IITP (http://iitp.ru/en/science) and is based on two articles:

 1) https://arxiv.org/abs/1805.01934